-We’re sending one cyclist to experience and document the Japanese Odyssey, a 2,600km self-supported bicycle journey through Japan, this November.
-‘Detour’, which we’ve launched in partnership with 7mesh and Ritchey, is our search to find that person.
+We sent one cyclist to experience and document the Japanese Odyssey, a 2,600km self-supported bicycle journey through Japan.
+‘Detour’, which we launched in partnership with 7mesh and Ritchey, was our search to find that person.

 For us, bikepacking trips — in all of their panoramic, dramatic glory — have persuaded us to look at the world as an extended piece of art.
 Hours in the saddle can have an effect on anybody, but once a rider enters a certain headspace, something starts to happen: sweeping views appear as frescoes, signposts take on a sculptural quality, and stray observations suddenly take on new profundity as gears click and pedals turn in silence.